Los Alamos National Laboratory Technical Project Manager 1/2 in Los Alamos, New Mexico

 What You Will Do

-This position will be filled at either the Technical Project Manager 1/Technical Project Manager 2 level, depending on the skills of the selected candidate.
+This position will be filled at either the Technical Project Manager 1 or 2, depending on the skills of the selected candidate.
 Additional job responsibilities (outlined below) will be assigned if the candidate is hired at the higher level.

 What You Need